Courses in Nursing (Undergraduate)

 Focuses on leadership theories and principles and innovative leadership strategies for the DNP Concepts covered include transformational leadership, measurement of outcomes, data driven decision-making, organizational culture and climate, communication skills, professional accountability, change theory, and the business realities of healthcare leadership.
 Students will develop and or refine leadership skills as they progress through the course in order to enhance the quality of nursing and healthcare delivery systems.

-Focuses on the development, implementation, impact analysis, and dissemination of an evidence-based intervention(s) designed to remediate an identified practice phenomenon.
-The final project requires demonstration of integration, synthesis and application of advanced practice competencies.
-Project completion includes 500 supervised practice hours with a faculty advisor and an approved practice mentor.
+Focuses on facilitating student progress through the proposal development & formal approval processes of an evidence-based quality improvement project designed to remediate an identified practice phenomenon.
+Project development and design requires demonstration of integration, synthesis and application of advanced practice competencies.
+Course requirements include 200 supervised practice hours and a formal written project proposal approved by the faculty advisor, practice mentor, practice site and institutional IRB(s).
 Both direct hours (time spent working on the project in the practice setting) and indirect hours (time spent working on the project outside of the practice setting) are included in this total.
 The nature of the practice hours will vary depending on the nature of the scholarly project and practice experience and is mutually agreed upon between the student, faculty advisor and cooperating agencies.
 Practice hours related to project completion are documented by the student and approved by the faculty advisor at regular intervals.
 Practice hour logs and project deliverables are approved by the faculty advisor and filed in the online course site.
-Project deliverables include: written and oral project proposal; GU-IRB approval; written and oral final project report; dissemination product.
-Graded on a Pass-Fail basis.
-Grades of Incomplete will not be assigned.
-Semester hours will be completed over multiple semesters.
-Total number of semester hours and time required for project completion may vary from student to student.
-Continuous enrollment in at least 1 s.h. is required.
-Projects must be completed and approved within the maximum time allowed for program completion (see graduation requirements).
-Students may petition once for a maximum one-year extension in the case of unusual or extraordinary circumstance.
-Failure to obtain final project approval within the designated time-frame will result in immediate dismissal from the DNP program with no option for readmission.
-Prerequisite: Documented completion of a minimum of 500 post-BSN supervised practice hours, NURS8210 Project Management.
+Graded on a Pass/Fail basis.
+Pre-requisites: Documented completion of a minimum of 500 post-BSN supervised practice hours, NURS8130 Biostatistics, NURS8200 Applied Transformational Research, NURS8210 Project Management.